PreMiD/PreMiD/.github/ISSUE_TEMPLATE/service_request.md

 ---
 name: Service request
-about: Suggest suppoer for a website for PreMiD
+about: Suggest Rich Presence support for a website
 ---

 **What's the name of the service?**